 Burrell College of Osteopathic Medicine is closely monitoring the 2019 novel coronavirus-COVID-19.
 Guidelines have been put in place by the New Mexico Department of Health and the Centers for Disease Control and Prevention (CDC).
-Burrell College of Osteopathic Medicine is actively monitoring the situation and is actively planning for contingencies.
-As new information is available, that will be distributed to students and staff via email, text message, and this page.
+Burrell College of Osteopathic Medicine is monitoring the situation and is actively planning for contingencies.
+Please continue to check this page for frequent updates based on guidance from the NM Department of Health and the CDC.

 What should I do if I have a confirmed diagnosis of COVID-19, symptoms associated with COVID-19, or have potential exposure to someone with confirmed COVID-19

 - For Employees – Telework Guidelines (COVID-19 Related)

 - 5.15.2020 Employee Communication – Phase I Re-Opening

 - 5.13.2020 For Employees – Town Hall – Re-Opening Preparation PDF | Video